St. Mary’s Academy

 6. Users are assigned unique email and login usernames and passwords to protect the information on the network.
 All users are to respect the need for this security and confidentiality.
 Do not access or use other people’s accounts, computers or folders, nor borrow computers or computer accessories without express permission from the owner.

 - Passwords must not be shared with any other person.
+Tech Help @ SMA staff and parents are the only exceptions.

 - If a student suspects that his/her password has been discovered, that student must immediately report this concern to a faculty member.